adityasharma3/form-validation/README.md

 ## Form Validation
-A simple form validation website.
+A simple form validation website made using html , css and vanilla js.

-## Future to-do's
-- Add JavaScipt
-- Add css